sebandx/Data-Structures-Complexity-and-Algorithms/Tuples.md

 ## What are Tuples?
 Tuples are an iterable data type in Python.
 Tuples are...
 * Immutable
-* Allow different datatypes as items
+* Allow different data types as items
 * Nestable
 ## How to use Tuples
 * Declared using round brackets
 * (50,) is a singleton tuple, the comma is required
 ## Tuple Operators
 * Concatenation: Joining two tuples
-* Repition: Repeating a tuple multiple times
+* Repetition: Repeating a tuple multiple times
 * Membership: Checking if a value exists in a tuple
 * Tuples are sliceable, iterable, and indexable